cmhem3/Assessing-Labor-Risk-using-RStudio---a-2004-UK-birth-cohort/README.md

 * The data flow diagram should depict how many women were in the dataset at the start, how many you then removed prior to analysis with the reason why you removed them, and how many women were included in your final analysis model.

-How you should re-analyse the birth cohort dataset
+INSTRUCTIONS TO ANALYZE THE BIRTH COHORT DATASET:
 We would like you to undertake regression analysis to find out predictors of the outcomes:

-Having an emergency Caesarean section - including any of the variables in the dataset of  your choosing

-The time to birth of the baby (time taken from start of contractions to giving birth) - using the variables: gestational age (categorised), maternal age <30 (Y/N), parity (primip/multip), twins (Y/N), Breech (Y/N), membranes ruptured (Y/N), centre attended.
+    -Having an emergency Caesarean section - including any of the variables in the dataset of  your choosing -The time to birth of the baby (time taken from start of contractions to giving birth) - using the variables: gestational age (categorised), maternal age <30 (Y/N), parity (primip/multip), twins (Y/N), Breech (Y/N), membranes ruptured (Y/N), centre attended.

 Parity indicates the number of pregnancies reaching viable gestational age (including live births and stillbirths).
 The number of foetuses does not determine the parity, which means that a twin pregnancy carried to viable gestational age is counted as 1.
 If this is the woman’s first pregnancy, she will be what’s called a “primip”, short for “primiparous”; if not, she will be a “multip”, short for “multiparous”.